 Table 3.
-Federal Institutional Research Training Grant and Related Support Available to Participating Faculty Members
+Institutional Research Training Grant and Related Support Available to Participating Faculty Members

 Rationale

-This table will permit an evaluation of the current level of support for undergraduate research training and the extent to which the proposed undergraduate program has overlap with other similar programs at the institution and in participating faculty.
+This table will permit an evaluation of the current level of support for research training and the extent to which the proposed program has overlap with other similar programs at the institution and in participating faculty.

 Instructions

-For all currently active, federal institutional training (e.g., NIH T34, TL4), and research education (e.g., NIH R25, RL5) support available to the participating faculty members for undergraduate support, list the following:
+For all currently active, sponsor-supported institutional training (e.g., NIH D43, U2R, Wellcome Trust), and research education (e.g., NIH R25) support available to the participating faculty members for international trainee support, list the following:

 Grant Title.
 Provide the full grant title.
-Do not list all training and related grants at the participating institution(s); list only those undergraduate programs with any overlapping faculty. (i.e., including any of the same faculty members participating in the proposed training programs).
+Do not list all training and related grants at the participating institution(s); list only those programs with any overlapping faculty. (i.e., including any of the faculty members participating in the proposed training programs).

-Award Number.
-Provide the full award number.
+Award Number/Sponsor.
+Provide the full award number (or Sponsor name and identifier, if not NIH).

 Project Period.
 Provide project period dates inclusive of the entire project period, in the format MM/YYYY-MM/YYYY